adarshdhakar/adarshdhakar/README.md

 # 👋 Hi, I’m Adarsh Dhakar!

 ## About Me
 I'm a passionate **Computer Science and Engineering** student at the **Indian Institute of Technology, Bhubaneswar**.
-With a solid foundation in both software and hardware, I have a keen interest in **full-stack web development**, **real-time applications**, and **artificial intelligence**.
-I'm driven by a curiosity for solving complex problems, learning cutting-edge technologies, and building impactful software solutions.
+I have a keen interest in **full-stack web development**, **real-time applications**, and **artificial intelligence**.
+I'm curious about solving complex problems, learning cutting-edge technologies, and building impactful software solutions.

 ## 👀 I’m interested in ...
 - **Backend Development:** Building scalable and secure APIs and designing efficient database architectures.